lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-Inner-Rules title='Inner SCHC Rules'}

-{{Fig-Inner-Compression-GET}} shows the Plaintext obtained for the example GET request and follows the process of Inner Compression and Encryption until the end up with the payload to be added in the outer OSCORE Message.
+{{Fig-Inner-Compression-GET}} shows the Plaintext obtained for the example GET request.
+The packet follows the process of Inner Compression and Encryption until the payload.
+The outer OSCORE Message adds the result of the Inner process.

-In this case, the original message has no payload, and its resulting Plaintext compressed up to only 1 byte
-(size of the RuleID).
-The AEAD algorithm preserves this length in its first output and yields
-a fixed-size tag.
-SCHC cannot compress the tag, and the OSCORE message must include it without compression;
+In this case, the original message has no payload, and its resulting Plaintext compressed up to only 1 byte (size of the RuleID).
+The AEAD algorithm preserves this length in its first output and yields a fixed-size tag.
+SCHC cannot compress the tag, and the OSCORE message must include it without compression.
-this translates into an overhead in total message length, limiting the amount of compression
-that can be achieved and plays into the cost of adding security to the exchange.
+The use of integrity translates into an overhead in total message length, limiting the amount of compression that can be achieved and plays into the cost of adding security to the exchange.

 ~~~~
    ________________________________________________________